hungsu/digital_garden/src/site/notes/My favourite blogs.md

 ## Other digital gardens I'll check out later

+[The Good Trade](https://www.thegoodtrade.com/) is extremely pretty and has some notable articles, like [How To Respond To Someone Who Is Grieving](https://www.thegoodtrade.com/features/how-to-respond-to-someone-who-is-grieving/)

 Luke Rambling has a [labyrinth of digital gardens](https://lukerambling.de/gardens/) in his digital garden

 [[Private/Joel Hooks\|Joel Hooks]]' [Digital garden](https://joelhooks.com/)